InQBarna/iqb-tech-blog/_posts/2024-10-30-managing-and-maintaining-localized-mobile-projects.markdown

 Using a dedicated platform like **Lokalise**, **Phrase**, or **Crowdin** ensures that your translations are consistent, accessible, and easy to manage.
 These platforms provide features like:
 - **Centralized Storage**: One source of truth for all translations for all platforms involved in the product.
-- **Collaboration Tools**: Simplifies communication between developers and translators.
+- **Synchronization** between source code and localizations.
+Adding new localized content to the source code automatically adds them to the string catalog.
 - **Automation**: Direct integration with your project for pulling, pushing, and linting translations.

 For developers, it's strongly recommended to choose a platform with an api.
 So pulling and pushing new transalations can be automated.